csoltenborn/GoogleTestAdapter/Documentation/Overview.md

   * Save settings into XML file, e.g. within solution dir, to allow easy exchange of settings via developers
   * Provide more placeholders to be used with test parameters and setup/teardown batch files (project dir? executable?)
   * Performance improvements
+	* Faster canceling of running tests by actively killing test processes
     * Parallel test discovery
-	* Faster canceling of running tests by actively killing test processes
   * Setup CI build
   * Improve test coverage
 * 0.3 (second quarter of 2016)
   * Smarter test scheduling
     * Reduce number of times executables are invoked
 	* introduce minimum duration per thread (executing 8 tests each lasting 1ms is much faster on 1 thread than on 8 threads)
-    * introduce option to assign test ressources to threads
+    * introduce option to assign test resources to threads
 	  *	scheduling would then make sure tests are not running at same time if competing for the same test resources
   * Performance improvements
     * More fine-grained locking of resources  (e.g., synchronize updating of test duration files on file level)